joshmallow/hdm-node-client/README.md

 # HdM Client #

-This is a client for the Stuttgart Media University API.
+This is an unofficial client for the Stuttgart Media University API.

 ## Getting Started ##